 Mihongo.
 I'm a big fan of this visual dictionary, which enthralls me so much that I blogged about it right after discovering its existence.
 Through photos and drawings of unusual items, the dictionary offers an extremely helpful way of grasping terms specific to Japan, particularly those from the traditional culture.

 Wiktionary.
 Written entirely in Japanese, this online dictionary indicates Joyo and non-Joyo yomi.
 It also classifies the on-yomi in terms of the era in which they originated in China.

-Kodansha Kanji Learner’s Dictionary, ed. by (Kodansha International, 1999).
+Kodansha Kanji Learner’s Dictionary: Revised and Expanded, ed. by (Kodansha International, 2013).
 This portable dictionary indicates the meanings of each Joyo kanji when they appear in particular words.
-There's also an iPhone/iPad version of this resource!

 The New Nelson Japanese-English Character Dictionary by , completely revised by John H. Haig (Tuttle, 1997).
 Some regarded the Old Nelson as the ultimate kanji dictionary.
 For information on radicals (including their nicknames), I find Nelson to be quite handy.

 The Kanji Dictionary by (Tuttle, 1996).
 An encyclopedic tome listing fascinating compounds for each character (including obsolete ones, which is where much of the fun is to be had).
 This book made me fall in love with kanji!

 Kanjigen (漢字源, かんじげん), 5th edition (Gakken, 2011), is written entirely in Japanese and has useful information about name kanji, etymology, variant forms, and more.
 Warning: you may need a magnifying glass to make out the tiny, cramped characters!